desihub/fiberassign/doc/usage.rst

 many customized plotting options possible using the low-level tools, but there is also a command-line script to create a PDF format plot of each tile.
 By default, this script plots all petals of all tiles using a "simple" representation of each positioner (two lines).
-Running in this way will require several minutes per tile, but multiple processes will be used to plot tiles in parallel:
+Running :ref:`script_fba_plot_results` in this way will require several minutes per tile, but multiple processes will be used to plot tiles in parallel:

 .. include:: _static/fba_plot_results.inc